 So, how are directors to communicate this transparency?
 With a bibliography after the credits?
 With interjections à la VH1’s Pop Up Video?
 Should Donnie Yen have paused mid-Rogue One, looked into the camera, and issued a formal statement that Chirrut Îmwe was a direct nod to Zatoichi?

 Teasing out the ways in which a cinematic reference identifies itself as a reference isn’t so easily done.
-Homage makes use of everything from outright tongue-and-cheek declarations to more oblique and aesthetic gestures.
+Homage makes use of everything from outright tongue-in-cheek declarations to more oblique and aesthetic gestures.
 The complexity of how homage operates within a “grey area” may be one of the reasons why it tends to be misconstrued as something malicious by folks who mistake imitation for theft.
 Which is a shame, because it’s this complexity that makes homage, reference, and intertextuality such a rich cinematic language.

 One of the most baffling parts of Jeunet’s accusation is his frustration that someone with as much imagination and talent as del Toro would feel the need to “steal” the ideas of others.
 Ignoring the fact that del Toro was almost certainly not making reference to Delicatessen let alone “stealing” from it, Jeunet’s insinuation, to me, seems to fundamentally misunderstand the cinematic role of homage.